Floods fuel climate debate in Germany's election campaign

 Scientists say that while it’s hard to attribute specific storms to climate change, extreme weather of the kind that caused the flash floods in parts of Western Europe last week will become more severe and frequent in a warming world.

 “I think people are starting to see now that they are actually affected, that it is necessary to act now,” Dorfer said.
 “There are devastating effects already.
-And we’ve reached around 1.2 degrees Celsius of climate warming (already).
+And we’ve (so far) reached around 1.2 degrees Celsius of climate warming.
 If we exceed 1.5 degrees, it will be a total disaster.”

 Standing at a viewing point on the edge of the nearby Garzweiler lignite mine, software engineer Peter Schuette said he, too, expects the recent floods to affect the way people think about climate change and the need for difficult decisions in the years to come, even if it costs some jobs.